 Workers are not passively accepting the dangerous conditions to which they have been subjected these past few months.
 Workers in poultry plants in Georgia walked off the job, protesting the lack of care for their health and safety.
-Amazon workers have walked out in numerous locations to protest unsafe conditions, as have nursing home workers, and factory workers, instacart, and Whole Foods engaged in a massive strike, again to raise concerns over the lack of care for their health and safety.
+Amazon workers have walked out in numerous locations to protest unsafe conditions, as have nursing home workers, and factory workers, just to name a few.
+On May 1, workers from Amazon, Target, Instacart, and Whole Foods engaged in a massive strike, again to raise concerns over the lack of care for their health and safety.